stilab-ets/GHAminer/readme.md

 ## Getting Started:
-To get a local copy of GHBminer up and running, follow these steps.
+To get a local copy of GHAminer up and running, follow these steps.

 #### Prerequisites